-The Incident Controller (IC) is the individual responsible for the management of all incident operations.
-There is only one IC.
+The IC is the individual responsible for the management of all incident operations.

 By delegating some or all of the functions, the IC builds a team to assist in managing the incident response.
 The Incident Management Team (IMT) is a critical concept in AIIMS.